Keech v Sandford: Significance

 Mr Sandford was meant to be trusted, but he put himself in a position of conflict of interest.
 Lord King LC was worried that trustees might exploit opportunities to use trust property for themselves instead of looking after it.
 Business speculators using trusts had just recently caused a stock market crash.
 Strict duties for trustees made their way into company law and were applied to directors and chief executive officers.

-The principle of strict and absolute duties of loyalty laid down in Keech was a decisive break with prior case law, seen in Holt v Holt, Rushworth’s Case, and Walley v Walley.
+The principle of strict and absolute duties of loyalty laid down in Keech was a decisive break with prior case law, seen in Holt v Holt, Rushworth's Case, and Walley v Walley.

 The influence of Keech has reached beyond the duties of trustees, into the fiduciary duties of company directors.
-The approach being taken in England (c.f. the position in Delaware corporate law) is that any possibility of a conflict of interest means a breach of trust - unless the beneficiary of the trust consented to the conflict.
+The approach being taken in England (cf. the position in Delaware corporate law) is that any possibility of a conflict of interest means a breach of trust - unless the beneficiary of the trust consented to the conflict.